 Keates told the union she would stand down in June.
 It has since admitted she overstayed her five-year term of office by serving beyond June 3.
-However, the certification officer,
+However, the certification officer, which regulates unions, decided not to issue an enforcement order removing her from post.
 Keates remains the union's acting general secretary until a successor is chosen.

-In election literature circulated to branches Nesbitt said he wanted the NASUWT to be "led by teachers who have very recent experience of the day-to-day issues we face both in schools and in our lay roles within the union".

-The union needed "more versatility and political challenge" to address issues in education.
+In election literature circulated to branches Nesbitt said he wanted the NASUWT to be "led by teachers who have very recent experience of the day-to-day issues we face both in schools and in our lay roles within the union" The union needed "more versatility and political challenge" to address issues in education.

 He has also committed to supply teach between five to ten days a year if elected.
 In literature circulated on behalf of Roach, Dave Kitchen, the union's president, said he had "secured the depth and breadth of experience necessary to discharge effectively all of the onerous responsibilities of the general secretary post to a high standard.
 "Many members and activists know Patrick and his work for the NASUWT and his deep commitment to the union's ethos and values, including our strong tradition as a lay-led union."
 Nominations from NASUWT branches across England opened last Monday.
 If Nesbitt receives enough nominations by the December 9 deadline, an election will be held in January.
 Keates was elected unopposed in 2004, 2009 and 2014.
 It is believed the last contested election was in 1990.

-NORLDSKILLSUK

-TRAVEL BURSARIES Still Available!
+TRAVEL BURSARIES STILL AVAILABLE!